5/20/2025

 Analyst, Rosenblatt Securities

 Yes, thanks for taking my question.
 Congratulations on the good results considering the market.
 I wonder, considering the market, if you could give a description of what happened with your ASP, what the equipment pricing trends were through the quarter as Bitcoin prices went down.
-Do your ASP per terahash come down with that or did they hold up?
+Do your ASPs per terahash come down with that, or do they hold up?
 And if you can, can you give an idea of what to expect in the second quarter?

 speaker

-Do you have a question?
+These are interesting.
 Yeah, thank you, Kevin.
 Thank you, Kevin.
-I think from an ASP perspective, in quarter one, we have already seen the ASP climbing up to $10.5.
+I think from ASP perspective in quarter one, we have already seen the ASP climbing up to $10.5.
 I think there are several reasons behind to support that.
-One thing is the market sentiment in early quarter one, especially January and early February was quite good.
+One thing is the market sentiment in early quarter one, especially January and early February, was quite good.
 The demand was very strong.
-And the second reason behind that is our A15 series got a very good feedback from the early stage customers in quarter four.
-Then a lot of customers ordered in quarter one and we have to identify the orders urgency after doing some price raising during that time.
+The second reason behind that is our A15 series got very good feedback from the early stage customers in quarter four. then a lot of customers order in quarter one and we have to identify the order's urgency after doing some price raising during that time.
 So I think that's in the early stage of quarter one.
-And also we still have some clearance on the older generation products like A14 in quarter one.
-That makes the quarter one's average price still lower than $11, which gives us some room in quarter two to further develop our average selling price.
-Even I think in April, the market sentiment was not good, but our locked contract sales price in April and May still higher than previous selling price of A15 series.
+And also, we still have some clearance on the older generation products like A14 in quarter one.
+That makes the quarter one's average price still lower than $11, which give us some room in quarter two to further develop our average selling price.
+Even I think in April, the market sentiment was not good, but our locked contract sales price in April and May still higher than, you know, previous selling price of A15 series.
 And we don't have much A14 inventory in quarter two.
-That makes the average selling price continue to have a chance to improve in quarter two.
+That makes average selling price continue to have chance to improve in quarter two.
 Until now I have no final numbers for quarter two, but I'm very optimistic about the quarter two average selling price development.
-But from long term perspective, you know, looking at quarter three and quarter four, now if the US market demand is so under pressure because people are still waiting to see the tariff surrounding all kinds of policies, I don't think that we have a clear answer about quarter three and quarter four's market demand, especially for United States, the leading country.
+But from long term perspective, you know, looking at quarter three and quarter four.
+Now, if the U.S. market demand is so under pressure because people are still waiting to see the tariffs surrounding all kinds of policies, I don't think that we have a clear answer about quarter three and quarter four's market demand especially for the United States, the leading country.
 So with that assumption, I could only be cautious about the future development of average selling price.
-I should say it could be flat with quarter two or even, you know, a little bit lower if the Bitcoin price not higher in quarter three.
-But currently, I think a quarter two's average selling price could be better.
+I should say it could be flat with Q2 or even a little bit lower if the Bitcoin price is not higher in Q3.
+But currently, I think Q2's average selling price Could it be better?
 That's something we have already have some confidence.
 Does that answer your question, Kevin?

 speaker